Diana Safieh – Part-time Coordinator

 Eibhlin Priestley – History Education Assistant

 As History Education Assistant since 2022 Eibhlin Priestley works on the implementation of the A-Level History workshops project.
 She is a PhD Candidate at the University of Cambridge where her project is a social and economic history of the Syro-Lebanese community in 20th century Sudan.
-Prior to this she worked in communications, research and education for institutions including the EUI, the Italian Ministry of Public Education, the Arab Studies Institute and the University of Sussex.
+Prior to this she held roles in communications, research and education for institutions including the EUI, the Italian Ministry of Public Education, the Arab Studies Institute and the University of Sussex.